 - The override decision must consider “the impact of the competition and the integrity of the procurement system” and still be rational.
 See Reilly’s Wholesale, 73 Fed.
 Cl. at 711.

-If either of the above situation occurs, then the procurement will continue, and GAO will not impose the Automatic Stay.
+If either of the above situations occurs, then the procurement will continue, and GAO will not impose the CICA Stay.

-Not meeting five-day requirement can be a problem because, within one day of receipt of the protest, GAO will telephone the contracting agencies to report that a protest has been filed.
+Not meeting five-day requirement for a government contract protest can be a problem because, within one day of receipt of the protest, GAO will telephone the contracting agencies to report that a protest has been filed.
 4 CFR 21.3(a).

 If your protest is not filed with the five-day timeline, the notification could be a defense for the agency and federal managers not to impose the stay.
 In addition to the automatic stay, the Court of Federal Claims has addressed several disputes about applying the stay.